-The possibility of adversely impacting the MCR function by a fire outside the room, as in full-power fire PRA, should also be examined.
+The possibility of adversely impacting the MCR function by a fire outside the room, as in at-power fire PRA, should also be examined.
 As discussed in reference [1], there could be other compartments where a fire may damage sufficient control circuits rendering a part of the MCR function inoperable or affect the information displayed for the operators.
+For example, a fire may cause a loss of RHR or a reactor cavity drain-down event that also renders MCR controls or indications inoperable.
 Also, there could be locations where a fire may adversely impact the MCR environment forcing abandonment.
-It is very possible that these compartments are the same as those identified in the full-power fire PRA.
+It is very possible that these compartments are the same as those identified in the at-power fire PRA.
 However, it is recommended that the analyst revisit this task and re-examine the underlying assumptions and information.
-Conditions associated with a specific POS may lead to areas within the plant or fire scenarios other than those identified in the full power analysis that can adversely affect the MCR.
+Conditions associated with a specific POS may lead to areas within the plant or fire scenarios other than those identified in the at-power analysis that can adversely affect the MCR.
 Two specific areas of consideration should be included as follows:

 - The locations that might lead to functional degradation of the MCR control and indication systems could change based on the POS and plant status.
-This is because the systems and indications which are most important to maintaining core integrity will change depending on the POS, which means the location of equipment and cables of potential concern could also change. - The status of fire barrier elements (e.g., opened doors or breached barriers) could create smoke, heat, and fire spread paths that were not considered plausible in the full-power fire PRA.
+This is because the systems and indications which are most important to maintaining core integrity will change depending on the POS, which means the location of equipment and cables of potential concern could also change. - The status of fire barrier elements (e.g., opened doors or breached barriers) could create smoke, heat, and fire spread paths that were not considered plausible in the at-power fire PRA.